 Until one day, Sasha, a lonely British teenager at summer school, crosses Gina’s path, and unwittingly sets her world spinning.
 Sasha’s innocent romance creates complications neither of them could have imagined.
 Leading Gina to wonder, can she come to terms with her past

-A few years ago I went on a city break to Rome, I visited all the picturesque tourist attractions that are shown in magazines, on the tv, in films etc.
+A few years ago I went on a city break to Rome, I visited all the picturesque tourist attractions shown in magazines, on the tv, in films etc.

-This is the side of Rome, you don’t read much about in The Apartment in Rome, instead it tells in parts the battle that the asylum seekers go through to be recognised by the government.
+This is the side of Rome, you don’t read much about in The Apartment in Rome.
+Instead it tells in parts the battle that asylum seekers go through for recognition by the government.

 Gina is an English photographer who has lived in Italy for many years, she has quite a past and it’s through flashbacks that we learn more about her.

-Gina appears to live a contented life in her apartment and playing mistress to her landlord, but one day a chance encounter with Sasha, (an English teenager) leads Gina’s past to her present.
+Gina appears to live a contented life in her apartment and playing mistress to her landlor.
+But one day a chance encounter with Sasha, (an English teenager) leads Gina’s past to her present.